xolox/vim-notes/README.md

     :let g:notes_smart_quotes = 0

+If you type the three characters `***` in insert mode in quick succession, a horizontal ruler delimited by empty lines will be inserted.
+This mapping cannot be disabled simply because it seems unlikely to me that someone would want to type this actual text.

 ### The `g:notes_shadowdir` option

 The notes plug-in comes with some default notes containing documentation about the plug-in.
 This option defines the path of the directory containing these notes.